serpuffin/zine-editor/README.md

 ## License

-MIT License - feel free to use and modify for your projects!
+MIT License - feel free to use and modify for your projects